faustbrian/sequencer/docs/README.md

----
-title: Getting Started
-description: Install and start using Sequencer for operation execution in PHP.
----

 Sequencer provides a flexible framework for executing sequences of operations with various execution strategies, guards, and error handling.

 ## Installation